 Source: S&P Capital IQ.

-Chimera's interest-rate spread, although declining, is still very high and will probably remain so until interest rates begin rising again.
-As the Federal Reserve has stated it won't raise rates until 2013 at the earliest, you have some time before this will happen.
+Chimera's interest rate spread, while declining, is still very high and will likely remain so until interest rates begin rising again.
+The Federal Reserve has stated that it won't raise rates until 2014 at the earliest, so you have some time before this will happen.